obandomarcos/ToMoDL/paper.md

 7. **Reconstruction settings** – Parameters controlling reconstruction quality can be adjusted, including the choice of filter (for FBP), smoothing level, and whether to clip the reconstruction to a circular field of view.

- * *Clip to circle* Restricts reconstruction to a circular field of view (FOV), i.e. the reconstructed image is masked so that everything outside the FOV is set to zero, removind background noise and improving visual quality.
+ * *Clip to circle* Restricts reconstruction to a circular field of view (FOV), i.e. the reconstructed image is masked so that everything outside the FOV is set to zero, removing background noise and improving visual quality.
  * *Filter selection (for FBP methods)* Users can choose the desired filtering kernel (e.g., *Ram-Lak*, *Shepp-Logan*, etc.) for the filtered backprojection algorithm, balancing noise suppression and edge preservation.
  * *Smoothing level* corresponds to the number of ToMoDL iterations, which controls the sharpness/smoothness of the reconstructed images.
 As an altenative, in the basic mode, users can select the smoothing strength as **HIGH**, **MEDIUM**, **LOW**, that correspond to 6, 4 and 2 iterations of tomodl respectively.